SyrupMakes/Raspberry-Pi-Laptop/README.md

 There are some cheap M.2 to USB enclosures on amazon that can be used and strapped to the back of the laptop.
 There is no need to buy a high-speed SSD or Enclosure if you do this method because you will be bottlenecked by the USB 3.0 speeds before anything else.

 ### Add M.2 Slot to the Raspberry Pi 500
 If you feel adventurous and have a Hot Air Gun and a microscope, you can add a M.2 Slot to the Raspberry pi 500 for an extra $20.
 The board itself has all the PCB footprints to support an M.2 drive.
 It is just missing a couple dozen surface mount components.
+Here is a parts list for how to do it by [ChoptecOfficial](https://x.com/ChoptecOfficial/status/1868350222671478982).
 Adding the slot is **NOT** easy to do though and not recommended if you don't have a lot of patience and soldering experience.
-There are a dozen 0201 components you need to solder on the board as well as a dozen other tiny components.
+There are a dozen or so 0201 components that need to be soldered on the board as well as a dozen other tiny components.
 I managed to do this without any surface mount experience, but it was far from easy.

 ## Parts List (All prices in CAD)

 This list **DOES NOT INCLUDE** consumables like 3D printing filament, screws, solder or wire.
+Also does not include tax or shipping.

 * [Raspberry Pi 500](https://www.raspberrypi.com/products/raspberry-pi-500/) $90
 * [11.6 inch LCD Display and Driver](https://www.aliexpress.com/item/1005007374742213.html?spm=a2g0o.order_list.order_list_main.5.871c1802cOe4MF) $60